somewonderfulguy/your-style-info/README.md

 1. Reduce width of the image to `20px` (let height to be set automatically keeping the proportion).
 Don't save it in super heavy quality.
 2. Go to [this page](https://compressor.io/) and compress image using `lossy` compression type.
 3. Go to [this page](https://elmah.io/tools/base64-image-encoder/) and upload compressed image.
-Copy the result with `data:image/[TYPE];base64,` in the beggining.
+Copy the result with `data:image/[TYPE];base64,` in the beginning.
    <br><br>

 # Testing